rafapi/mvenv/README.md

     ```
     source $HOME/.mvenv/mvenv.sh
     ```
-* Open a new shell
+* Open a new shell or run `source $HOME/.mvenv/mvenv.sh` in the current one
 ### usage
 * type `mve` on your shell to see the options.
 ### requirements